Monitor Texas's open agencies—before encryption spreads

 Encryption Without Notice (2023)

-Texas has strong public records laws.
-Request information about encryption plans, costs, and decision-making processes.
+Texas has strong public records law.
+Request information about encryption plans, vendor contracts, and the internal decision-making process before a vote happens.

-Connect with local journalists, neighborhood watch groups, and fire/EMS personnel who rely on scanner access.
+Connect with local journalists, neighborhood associations, and fire and EMS personnel who depend on scanner access.
+A broader coalition carries more weight at a council meeting.

 Take Action for Transparency